-Minimum entry requirement is an upper second-class honours degree in either a science subject, typically biological science or psychology, or philosophy (or a degree with a major philosophical component).
+An upper second-class honours degree (or international equivalent) with a minimum average of 65 per cent in a science subject (typically biological science or psychology) or philosophy, or a degree with a major philosophical component.

 Months of entry

-You will be an active member of the department's flourishing research culture.
-All students are encouraged to participate in both the weekly departmental research seminar and in the weekly Philosophy and History of Science research seminar, which often features well-known scholars in the field, from Bristol and beyond.
-The department has strong links with both the School of Experimental Psychology and the School of Biological Sciences, with whom joint workshops and reading groups are organised.
+As a postgraduate student, you will be an active member of the department’s flourishing research culture.
+You will be encouraged to attend and participate in both the weekly departmental research seminar and in the Philosophy and History of Science seminar, which often features well-known scholars in the field, from Bristol and beyond.
+The department has strong links with the School of Psychological Science, the School of Biological Sciences and the Department of Anthropology and Archaeology.

 Qualification and course duration